-Yes, it’s a top tourism destination for good reason.
-Yes, it has tons of fantastic things to do and see.
-And yes, anyone who decides to do it won’t regret it.
+The Garden Route is one of South Africa’s top tourism destinations for good reasons.
+It has tons of fantastic things to do, see, and eat, so anyone who decides to visit won’t regret it.

 Garden Route Pros and Cons